infor-design/enterprise-wc/src/components/ids-card/README.md

 ## Description

 A card is a UI design pattern that groups related information in a flexible-size container visually resembling a playing card.
 Cards are also known as widgets when used in a home page tile layout.
-The card's actions in the toolbar should depend on what is inside the card.
+See the widget component for widget functionality.
+The card is a simpler version used to organize content and add a few features like links, selection ect.

 ## Use Cases